wix-incubator/react-native-interactable/README.md

 onSnap={this.onDrawerSnap}
 ```

-Optional, a function called whenever the view snaps to a `snapTo` point (after being dragged).
+Optional, a function called whenever the view snaps to a `snapPoints` point (after being dragged).
 Example for [drawer](https://github.com/wix/react-native-interactable/blob/b72eff0649b48dd50548593e5ecfe4c42b026a02/example/src/IconDrawer.js#L63).
 When the function is called, an event object is passed as argument, containing the following properties:

-* `index` - The zero-based index of the point in the `snapTo` array.
+* `index` - The zero-based index of the point in the `snapPoints` array.
-* `id` - The string `id` of the point in the `snapTo` array (assuming it was provided).
+* `id` - The string `id` of the point in the `snapPoints` array (assuming it was provided).

 #### `onStop` (function)